 Mr. Maher’s practice customarily involves matters that present a high degree of legal or strategic complexity.
 Often he is retained when the law’s opacity has frustrated governments, businesses, or individuals attempting to make or defend forward-thinking or innovative choices.
 For example, he was retained by a multi-billion dollar technology company to investigate and develop novel compensation structures for executives and engineers; he was asked by California to evaluate the applicability of ERISA and the ACA to potential healthcare and insurance regulation; and he was retained by Vermont to defend the validity of its healthcare database.

 Mr. Maher is also engaged for his ability to accurately assess fact-bound legal questions and handicap risk.
-He has counseled owners and executives seeking advice about the internal and external obligations of privately-held businesses, including with respect to insurance audits, corporate governance, debt, equity compensation, employment issues, and regulatory best practices.
+He has counseled owners and executives seeking advice about the internal and external obligations of public and privately-held businesses, including with respect to insurance audits, corporate governance, intellectual property, equity compensation, employment issues, and regulatory best practices.

 Mr. Maher received his J.D. from Harvard Law School and his A.B. from Stanford University, from which he graduated Phi Beta Kappa.

 Mr. Maher routinely serves as lead trial or appellate counsel in a wide range of complex and high-profile disputes.
 The matters below are representative of his experience: